Too much stuff in one place? Not enough stuff in another place? Get your stuff from one place to the other the easy way with these handy tubes!

 * Any item inserted into a tube by another block is sent through the tubes to the nearest item-accepting block that can accept the inserted item

-* Note that tubes do not automatically extract items from inventories -- you'll need a hopper, dropper, or another mod's block to place items into tube networks.
+* Note that tubes do not automatically extract items from inventories -- you'll need a Hopper, Dropper, Osmosis Filter, or another mod's block to place items into tube networks.
 Items can be sent to chests, hoppers, furnaces, dispensers, or any other block that can accept items via Forge's inventory capability system, including blocks from other forge mods that are compatible with forge's inventory capability

 * A server config file (for both singleplayer/LAN worlds and dedicated servers) is generated on world creation and placed in your world/serverconfig folder